Breaking the coherence barrier: A new theory for compressed sensing: Main theorems II: the infinite-dimensional case

 \section{Main theorems II: the infinite-dimensional case}

-Finite-dimensional compressed sensing is suitable in many cases.
-However, there are some important problems where this framework can lead to significant problems, since the underlying problem is continuous/analog.
-Discretization of the problem in order to produce a finite-dimensional, vector-space model can lead to substantial errors \cite{BAACHGSCS, Adcock_Hansen_Book, CalderbankEtAlBasisMismatch,StrohmerMeasure}, due to the phenomenon of model mismatch such as the inverse or the wavelet crimes.
+Finite-dimensional CS is suitable in many cases.
+However, there are some important problems where it can lead to significant problems, since the underlying problem is continuous/analog.
+Discretization of the problem in order to produce a finite-dimensional, vector-space model can lead to substantial errors \cite{BAACHGSCS, Adcock_Hansen_Book, CalderbankEtAlBasisMismatch,StrohmerMeasure}, due to the phenomenon of model mismatch.

-To address this issue, a theory of compressed sensing in infinite dimensions was introduced by Adcock \& Hansen in \cite{BAACHGSCS}, based on a new approach to classical sampling known as \textit{generalized sampling} \cite{BAACHShannon,BAACHAccRecov, Adcock_Hansen4,BAACHOptimality}.
+To address this issue, a theory of infinite-dimensional CS was introduced by Adcock \& Hansen in \cite{BAACHGSCS}, based on a new approach to classical sampling known as \textit{generalized sampling} \cite{BAACHShannon,BAACHAccRecov,AHHTillposed,BAACHOptimality,AHPWavelet,hrycakIPRM}.
 We describe this theory next.
-Note that this infinite-dimensional compressed sensing model has also been advocated and implemented in MRI by Guerquin--Kern, H\"aberlin, Pruessmann \& Unser \cite{Unser}.
-Furthermore, we shall see in \S \ref{ss:Fourier_wavelets} that the infinite-dimensional analysis is crucial in order to obtain accurate recovery estimates in the Fourier/wavelets case.
+Note that this infinite-dimensional CS model has also been advocated for and implemented in MRI by Guerquin--Kern, H\"aberlin, Pruessmann \& Unser \cite{Unser}.
+Note also that sampling theories such as generalized sampling and finite rate of innovation \cite{VetterliFRI} are infinite-dimensional, and hence it is most natural that CS has an infinite-dimensional theory as well.